rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. The size of the College, revisited.
 (What the group concluded, etc.)

 ### New "soon", potentially short, teaching topics.

-1. "Checking in ..."
-A teaching tip. (and more)

 1. I am loath vs I am loathe vs I am loathed.
 (I wrote the middle one.
 Grammarly suggested the last one.
 I realized that I wanted